Eduardo-Toledo/Eduardo-Toledo.github.io/index.md

 ## Story of Iterative Process
+By  doing a work breakdow,  the process was made up by:
+-Atmosphere design  One iteration into the process to achive the final result.
+-User Interface Sketches
+-Motion Implementation
+-Final App: Game mechanish plus Audio

 ### Atmosphere Design
 The idea is to create a mistery atmosphere thorugh a semi-dark and abandoned room.